 However, these techniques that analyze proteins, RNA, metabolites, and immune cells have numerous limitations that currently hamper their utility in the clinical management of HGSC.
 Major confounders are the high heterogenicity of both the tumor as well as the resolution of these techniques.
 To overcome these limitations, we propose to combine the-state-of-the-art immune profiling technique with cutting-edge spatial transcriptomics technique to identify immune cell subtypes associated with chemoresistance.
 One of the major issues in the identification of an immune system cells is that multiple markers need to be used to define a particular immune cell type.
 One newly developed method that we plan to use, called Imaging Mass Cytometry (IMC), can help to solve these issues.
 This method can detect over 40 markers simultaneously on a tumor tissue section using metal-tagged antibodies that can recognize these proteins.
 Next, we would like to ask why certain immune cell-related features identified in the tumor tissue can make the tumor cells more sensitive or resistant to routine drug treatment.
 We propose to address this question by using another state-of-the-art technique called Spatial Transcriptomics (ST) combined with newly developed Artificial Intelligence methodologies, which will allow us to determine the gene expression pattern of a single cell in a particular location of a tumor tissue.
 IMC and ST will ultimately allow us to develop strategies targeting the communication mechanisms between immune cells and their neighboring cells, making the tumor cells more sensitive to routine anti-cancer drugs, with the final goal to improve survival rates in HGSC patients.

-This grant was made possible in part by a generous donation from Benton Clark in loving memory of Johanna M. Clark, and by Jonathan Sockolosky.
+This grant was made possible in part by generous donations from Benton Clark in loving memory of Johanna M. Clark, and from Jonathan Sockolosky.

 Dr. Sammy Ferri-Borgogno is currently a postdoctoral research fellow in the laboratory of Dr. Samuel Mok in the Department of Gynecologic Oncology and Reproductive Medicine at UT MD Anderson Cancer Center (MDACC), where she is devoted to elucidating immune landscapes and crosstalk signaling networks that interplay in the ovarian tumor microenvironment to modulate clinical outcomes.